Summeli/summeli.com/_drafts/migrating-from-wp-to-jekyll.md

 At this point it feels that the easiest way of fixing this is to migrate to jekyll and go though all md-files with serach on vs code.
 Fixing this with static sites and seeing which files I have lost during the meny wordpress migrations is nice.

 ### Runing the blog in few different domains
+I have been running the blog in few diffrent domains: "koti.kapsi.fi/summeli", "summeli.fi" and now "summeli.com".
+These migrations have also left a mark.
+For some reason I had absolute url's everywhere, which was also a problem, since I have tools to only check relative links that the link still exists.
+I converted all of my absolute urls (some were broken) into relative ones.

 #### sis files are scatter inside wp-installation
 I had lost some of my old downloas while using different versions of the "download-monitor" wp-plugin, and uploading the sis files into various locations of the wp-structure.
 I manually searched for earch sis-file and fixed the links.
 So now all of my symbian sis files (which I served here) can be found!